Fire and rescue services

 If there's an attack, leave the area as soon as it's safe.
 Avoid the affected area in case of secondary attacks.

-Deaths by drowning occur every year on Portuguese beaches and in swimming pools.
+Deaths by drowning occur regularly at Portuguese beaches, including riverside beaches, and in swimming pools.
 If you disobey lifeguard warnings or flags, you could be fined.

 Take coloured warning flags on beaches seriously: